aamm/web-notes/README.md

 This will run the container in interactive mode.

-You can now open a local browser on this URL: `http://localhost:5000/`.
+You can now open this URL on a local browser: `http://localhost:5000/`.

 ### 4. Terminate the container